-Join Curt Frye for an in-depth discussion in this video Running a VBA routine, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Running a VBA routine, part of Learning VBA in Excel.

 After you work with Excel for a while, you will develop preferred ways of implementing your VBA solutions.
 Because every programmer is different and because not every technique works well in every circumstance, Excel provides several different ways of running your macros.
 The first way to run a subroutine is to display the macro's code module in the Visual Basic Editor, pressing Alt+F11 and opening the window you want, and pressing F5.
 When you do, Excel runs the macro.
 In this case, it calculates 9% sales tax on the value in the active cell.
 The second way to run a macro is to open the Macros dialog box, click the macro, and then click Run.